GLOBAL MARKETS-Global shares rise despite coronavirus fears; gold gains | Business

 GLOBAL MARKETS-Global shares rise despite coronavirus fears; gold gains

-Global stocks edged higher on Wednesday as recovery hopes overcame fears that a surge in coronavirus cases would slow the U.S. economy, but many investors still sought out safe havens on the pandemic worries, driving gold prices above $1,800 an ounce for the first time since 2011.
-Stocks on Wall Street rose, boosted by technology shares, while demand for the dollar, a traditional safe harbor, slid even as the number of confirmed U.S. coronavirus cases surpassed 3 million.
+Global stocks rose on Wednesday as recovery hopes overcame fears that a surge in coronavirus cases would slow the U.S. economy, but many investors still sought safety on pandemic worries, driving gold prices above $1,800 an ounce for the first time since 2011.
+Stocks on Wall Street rose, and the Nasdaq marked a record closing high, boosted by technology shares, while demand for the dollar, a traditional safe harbor, slid even as the number of confirmed U.S. coronavirus cases surpassed 3 million.
 Still, demand for the dollar proved remarkably stable given Wall Street's strength.

-"Investors, particularly in the U.S., are still comfortable with the idea of buying secular growth or buying select companies that they think will continue to thrive in a low- consumption economy," said Yousef Abbasi, global market strategist at StoneX Group Inc in New York.
-He noted that while materials, industrial and bank stocks were lower, other sectors were delivering gains.
+Yousef Abbasi, global market strategist at StoneX Group Inc in New York, said U.S. investors in particular are still comfortable with the idea of buying secular growth or select companies they think will thrive in a low-consumption economy.
+While materials, industrial and bank stocks were lower, Abbasi said, other sectors were delivering gains.

 "If you're in an industry where your focus is in technology, such as enterprise software or e-commerce, providing the backbone for those businesses, you've been rewarded hand over fist," Abbasi said.
-The Nasdaq was poised to finish at a record closing high.
+The technology-rich Nasdaq finished at a record closing high, the fourth time in five days.

-Investor sentiment remains tenuous as the pandemic resurges in the United States and elsewhere.
+But investor sentiment remains tenuous as the pandemic resurges in the United States and elsewhere.
 Oil prices were steady as rising U.S. crude inventories and the coronavirus surge put the brakes on a recent recovery.
-The MSCI world equity index, a gauge of equity markets in 49 nations, rose 0.39%, and its emerging markets index jumped 1.72% as investors continue to pour into Chinese equities.
+The MSCI world equity index, a gauge of equity markets in 49 nations, rose 0.63% and its emerging markets index jumped 1.77% as investors continue to pour into Chinese equities.

 "There is certainly a rush from retail to buy Chinese stocks," Abbasi said.
 "Trading volumes are eclipsing their normal levels."
 The pan-European STOXX 600 closed down 0.67% as investors assessed the risk of more restrictive social distancing measures in some places and upcoming quarterly earnings reports.